microsoft/react-native-windows/docs/e2e-testing.md

 ### To run E2E tests

-Make sure bundle server is running(see above 'Run the bundle server' step) and chrome windows is open (see above 'Ensure debugger is running' step)
+First make sure bundle server is running (see "Start the Metro server" above)

 - To run all test specs